Employer of recordGermany

 - Compliantly employing a worker (as per AUG licensing requirements)

-How does an Employer of Record UK work?
+How does an Employer of Record Germany work?

 Agility